The 23 strangest habits you’ll pick up after living in 23 different countries

 I do this all the time in other places and it's incredibly effective!
 Unless the price is printed on something, then it is always negotiable.
 I especially like buying items at flea markets because my Indian haggling skills come in quite handy!
 But I do it with accommodation whenever I can.

-When I mixed Indian haggling techniques with Brazilian charm, I managed to get the best place I’ve ever lived in in my life – a huge penthouse apartment in Rio with a 270 degree panoramic view that included the Christ statue and sugar loaf mountain, very close to Copacabana beach etc. – for a few hundred dollars a month back in 2006!
-I haggle everything
+When I mixed Indian haggling techniques with Brazilian charm, I managed to get the best place I've ever lived in in my life – a huge penthouse apartment in Rio with a 270 degree panoramic view that included the Christ statue and sugar loaf mountain, very close to Copacabana beach etc. – for a few hundred dollars a month back in 2006!
+Since my job is location-independent, I haggle everything, everywhere 😉

 14. Carry around a lighter even though I never have and never will smoke